airq/research/README.md

 Research insterest:
 - Fretting fatigue in Nickel-based superalloys
 - Characterization of advanced materials using in-situ SEM and EBSD
-- Crystal plasticity simulation on mechanical behaviors in Nickel-based superalloys
+- Crystal plasticity simulation on mechanical behaviors of Nickel-based superalloys
-- Data-driven method to understand the
+- Data-driven method to understand material properties

 ## Education